jiharevzahar/jiharevzahar/README.md

-- 👋 Hi, I’m @jiharevzahar
+- 👋 Hi, I’m Zakhar Zhykharau
-- 👀 I’m interested in Golang
+- 👀 I’m interested in Golang/Java
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 jiharevzahar/jiharevzahar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.